Volvo vs. Mercedes Reliability: A Detailed Comparison

 Both car brands feature an all-wheel-drive and 4-wheel-drive system.
 The differences in design lie in the design initiative of both manufacturers.

 Some of Volvo's models come with special composite tires.
-Its wheel strength design also keeps on the go for long hours.
-In contrast, most Mercedes tires are made with simple and good polymeric materials that should function just well enough.
+Its wheel strength design also keeps it on the go for long hours.

-Mercedes are the type of car you will want to drive to an event, and everyone turns to scream, “Hey, that’s a beauty!
+Mercedes is the type of car you will want to drive to an event, and everyone turns to scream, “Hey, that’s a beauty!
 Which brand is that?”

 Winner: Mercedes